 M.D.
 PhD-student in Agneta Richter-Dahlfors' group.
-Research focus on nerve- driven immunity and coagulation during infection.
+Research focus on neural regulation of immunity, and immunothrombosis during kidney infection.

-I am a PhD-student in Agneta Richter-Dahlfors' group, a part of the Swedish Medical Nanoscience Center at Karolinska Institute.
+I am a PhD-student in Agneta Richter-Dahlfors' group, a part of AIMES at Karolinska Institute.

-I received my medical degree from Karolinska Institutet in 2015, and have since then been a PhD student, working extra as a junior physician at the nephrology clinic and at the emergency ward at Karolinska University Hospital.
-In May 2018 I started my Medical Internship with research focus (Forskar-AT), meaning that I alternate between the clinic and the lab.
-I am highly interested in research bridging basic science and clinical applications, which is one of the reasons I joined Agneta Richter-Dahlfors' group.
+I received my medical degree from Karolinska Institutet in 2015, and have since then been a PhD student in Professor Richter-Dahlfors' group, combined with clinical work in periods.
+I am highly interested in research bridging basic science and clinical applications, which is one of the reasons I joined Professor Richter-Dahlfors' group.
 In my PhD projects I study pyelonephritis and the transition into urosepsis, with focus on inter-organ communication and coagulation.

 My research focuses on the intra- and inter-organ communication in pyelonephritic infection, and during the transition into urosepsis.
 We hypothesize that interplay between coagulation, innate immune and nervous systems play a role in determining the outcome of a kidney infection (pyelonephritis), and that disturbances in these systems may contribute to the systemic dissemination of bacteria from a local infection and the subsequent sepsis pathology.